 Asperger’s syndrome (AS), also known as Asperger’s syndrome, Asperger disorder (AD) or simply Asperger’s, is an autism spectrum disorder (ASD) that is characterized by significant difficulties in social interaction and nonverbal communication, alongside restricted and repetitive patterns of behavior and interests.
 It differs from other autism spectrum disorders by its relative preservation of linguistic and cognitive development.
-Although not required for diagnosis, physical clumsiness and atypical (peculiar or odd) use of language are frequently reported.
+Although not required for diagnosis, physical clumsiness, and atypical (peculiar or odd) use of language are frequently reported.

-According to Mr. Bessert, Dr. Woodward is a very nice a smart man, but he doesn’t want to participate.
+According to Mr. Bessert, Dr. Woodward is a very nice smart man, but he doesn’t want to participate.

-“He was making us sit in a chairs facing each other,” said Mr. Bessert who refused to make eye contact.
+He was making us sit in chairs facing each other,” said Mr. Bessert who refused to make eye contact.
 “He told one of us to pretend like we were someone without Asperger’s and the other person to actually have Asperger’s.
-Well that made no sense to me because I already have Asperger’s, so how was I supposed to pretend like I have it?
+Well, that made no sense to me because I already have Asperger’s, so how was I supposed to pretend like I have it?
 So I just looked at my Casio calculator watch for 30 minutes until it was cookie time.”

-According to Dr, Woodward, he’s going to continue to work with the team until they have a breakthrough.
+According to Dr. Woodward, he’s going to continue to work with the team until they have a breakthrough.

 “They’re a great bunch of folks,” continued Dr. Woodward.
-“And as long as they keep coming, we’re going to continue to work on getting to a break through.
+“And as long as they keep coming, we’re going to continue to work on getting to a breakthrough.
 I have the best job in the world with the best people.”